DinoHub-SubT/dsta_deploy/docs/deploy-clone.md

 If you wish to reset specific projects:

-    # preview all the available projects available to pull.
+    # preview which submodules will be reset
-    subt git reset common -p
+    subt git reset base -p

     # example, pull common project
     subt git reset common